 Firstly, let me explain the different audiences we have across our social media networks at GDS.

-On @GOVUK, its pretty broad, namely the general public.
+On @GOVUK, it’s pretty broad, namely the general public.
 These users are looking for, or want to be updated on, government information and services.
 They may also have questions about a particular service - be it passports, national insurance, or driving licences.
 We believe that social media on @GOVUK should be an extension to the great service delivery we provide through GOV.UK.
 So we help users on Twitter by providing a user support function and listening to users’ thoughts and concerns; using digital monitoring insights to feed back into iterating better service delivery.
 We’ll go into more details about how we resolve user queries later.

 On our GDS channels, our audience is more specialist - design/tech/developer communities, wider civil service, local authorities - who follow us for the latest news, guidance and best-practice advice on digital transformation, data and technology in government.
 You can find us on LinkedIn, Twitter and YouTube and Instagram.